Leadership Contexts I Work Within

 You experience change where the work actually happens.

 Each initiative makes sense on its own.
-Each request feels reasonable in isolation.
-Together, they stack.

 Under pressure, teams don’t resist change.
 They slow execution to survive it.